Company Formation in Estonia

 Submit registration application

 Your application is submitted through the official e-Business Register.
 You’ll sign it using your digital ID or e-Residency card.
 The state fee is €265.
-We include the payment details and make sure it’s processed correctly.
+We include the payment details and make sure they’re processed correctly.
 If a notary is needed (for example, in case of foreign parent companies), we arrange the meeting or handle it remotely via e-notary.

 - Step 4